 - Drink plenty of fluids, including soups or broths if your appetite has decreased

-- Try over the counter fever reducers such as Tylenol or Motrin for quick fever reduction and relief from aches or pains
+- Try over-the-counter Tylenol or Motrin for fever reduction and relief from aches or pains

-- In some cases, it might be better to try a tepid sponge bath to reduce temperature
+- If too ill to use a shower or tub, try a tepid sponge bath to reduce the temperature

 - Rest and try to avoid becoming overly warm